TugayGul/SupplyChainM/README.md

 - Following the methodology that one goal from each different type of task, I tried to wrote user integration test and unit test.
 Both seems are fine but I am not sure how to include user repository to the test.
 Probably might require writing queries or using methods of hibernate.

 ## TODOs/Further Plans
 - I left a lot of TODO comments if I continue this in later time.
-Also some methods I implemented are redundant but I didn't remova them even I see that.
-The reason explained at above.
+Also, some methods I implemented are redundant but I didn't remova them to see whole development process and my mistakes at the end.

-- I planned to dockerizing it at the end and using a jenkins or nginx or even maybe a cloud service from aws but these are also postponed.
+- I planned to dockerizing it and using a jenkins or nginx or even maybe a cloud service from aws but these are also postponed.